 The LBERI Hazardous Materials Exposure Laboratory (HMEL) is used for the conduct of chemical warfare agent (CWA)/toxic industrial chemical (TIC) exposures.
-The laboratory is in compliance with the chemical weapons convention as well as local and state laws that permit the synthesis and storage of chemical agents that permit the synthesis and storage of chemical agents listed under the chemical weapons convention.
-The laboratory has been conducting research with chemical agents for the department of defense starting in 1995.
+The laboratory is in compliance with the chemical weapons convention as well as local and state laws that permit the synthesis and storage of chemical agents listed under the chemical weapons convention.
+The laboratory has been conducting research with chemical agents for the Department of Defense starting in 1995.

-This laboratory is located in a secure wing that is dedicated to the conduct of studies to highly toxic chemical agents such as:
+This laboratory is located in a secure wing that is dedicated to the conduct of studies on highly toxic chemical agents such as:

 We apply many novel tools to our models, including pulmonary and neurophysiology (ie EEG) and imaging with CT/MRI.